tmobile/magentaA11y/_checklist-web/sticky-content.md

 ### Group

-- Must appears in logical page order within the page.
+- Must appear in logical page order within the page.
 - Do not place it at the actual end or beginning of the DOM